shabiel/M-Web-Server/README.md

 ## Purpose

 This project aims to provide standardized and easy to deploy RESTful web services from M and from VISTA.
+The software can also serve file-system based resources that can take advantage of the web services.

 This project is based off code contained in the [Health Management Platform (HMP) JSON store](https://github.com/OSEHRA-Sandbox/Health-Management-Platform/tree/master/hmp/hmp-main/src/main/mumps/dbj).